 Where is the care provided?

 This funding will pay for care in many settings – it could be in a care home, hospice, or the person’s own home.
 If it is provided at home, it will cover both personal care and healthcare costs.

 To be eligible, you or the person you look after must be assessed as having a "primary health need", have a complex medical condition and substantial and on-going care needs.
 Further information is available in the

 We can help you get a Continuing Healthcare assessment.
 The initial assessment consists of a short form which can be completed by a nurse, doctor, other healthcare professional or social worker.
 You, or the person you look after, will be told what is happening, and be asked for consent.

 If the initial assessment shows that you, or the person you look after, may be eligible for funding, you will get a full assessment from a specialist team from NHS Leeds.
 This team will include any health and social care professionals already involved in the care of the person being assessed.

-To find out more and to get an assessment, talk to your social worker or GP, or call Adult Social Care on 0113 222 4401 (Monday to Friday 9am to 5pm).
-If you are unable to use the telephone you can email us.
+To find out more and to get an assessment, talk to your social worker or GP, or call Adult Social Care on 0113 222 4401 (Weekdays, 9am to 5pm, except Wednesdays when we're open from 10am).
+If you are unable to use the telephone you can